skycoin/viscript/notes/im_bits.md

-i have a thing called a process and it accepts length prefixed messages and it emits them. do we want it setting cursor and screen with the length prefixed messages? and we have a screen or terminal thing, which might be different type of resource than a process, but the processes may drive the screens or terminals.
+i have a thing called a process and it accepts length prefixed messages and it emits them. do we want it setting cursor and screen with the length prefixed messages? and we have a screen or terminal thing, which might be different type of resource than a process, but the tasks may drive the screens or terminals.

 how do we do this?